rhdhorchestrator/orchestrator-demo/02_advanced/README.md

 ## Input
 - `Audit Jira Project Key` [required] - the Jira Project Key to which the workflow is configured to work and has permission to create and update and issue of type Task.
+This parameter is used to specify the Jira project for auditing the actions.
+It has no impact on the flow of the workflow.
 - `Operations Jira Project Key` [required] - the Jira Project Key to which the workflow is configured to work and has permission to create and update and issue of type Task.
+This parameter is used to specify the Jira project for approving the request of creating a new project in OpenShift.
+It is required to approve or deny the request for the workflow to continue.
 - `OCP project to create` [required] - the OCP project to be created on the OCP cluster.
 - `Recipients` - the recipients of the notifications, automatically populated thanks to the custom UI plugin.